Toyota Corolla Insurance Rates

 Enter your ZIP code in our free tool to get started on finding the best Toyota Corolla insurance cost.
 We’ll point you to affordable Toyota Corolla car insurance quotes in your area.

-Average auto insurance rates for a Toyota Corolla are $1,374 annually including full coverage.
-Comprehensive costs an estimated $282, collision insurance costs $536, and liability coverage costs around $398.
+Average auto insurance rates for a Toyota Corolla are $1,374 annually with full coverage.
+Comprehensive costs approximately $282, collision insurance costs $536, and liability costs around $398.
 Buying just liability costs as low as $460 a year, and insurance for high-risk drivers costs around $2,982.
-Teens receive the highest rates at up to $5,156 a year.
+Teenage drivers receive the highest rates at up to $5,156 a year.

 Average premium for full coverage: $1,374

-Rate estimates include $500 deductible amounts, liability coverage up to 30/60, and includes uninsured motorist and medical coverage.
-Rates are averaged for all 50 U.S. states and for all Corolla models.
+Full coverage includes $500 comprehensive and collision deductibles, 30/60 liability coverage, and includes uninsured motorist and medical coverage.
+Rates are averaged for all U.S. states and for all Corolla models.

 Price Range by Coverage and Risk

-For the average driver, prices range range from as cheap as $460 for the bare minimum liability coverage to the much higher price of $2,982 for a high-risk driver policy.
+For the average driver, prices range range from as cheap as $460 for the bare minimum liability coverage to the much higher price of $2,982 for a policy for a high-risk driver.

 Price Range by Location

-Where you live has a large influence on the price of auto insurance.
-More rural locations tend to have fewer comprehensive and collision claims than cities with more traffic congestion.
-The example below illustrates how location impacts insurance prices.
+Where you live can have significant affects on the price of insurance.
+Rural locations tend to have fewer collision claims than densely populated cities.
+The example below illustrates how location impacts auto insurance prices.

-These examples highlight why everyone should compare prices for a targeted area and their own personal driving habits, rather than using averaged prices.
+These examples demonstrate why everyone should compare prices using their specific location and their own personal driving habits, instead of using average rates.

 Use the form below to get customized rates for your location.